 The loan can either be repaid in weekly, fortnightly or monthly instalments over the term, until the money has been paid back in full

 The term instalment loan is used to categorise any loan that you pay back in smaller chunks called ‘instalments’ over a long period, rather than paying it back in a single repayment.

+While these risks are certainly factors to think about, so long as you’ve done your research and budgeted effectively, an instalment loan should be plain sailing.
 As long as you keep up with your scheduled payment, there really shouldn’t be anything to worry about.

-One great thing about instalment loans is that your interest rate will generally be lower than say, a payday loan.
+One great thing about instalment loans is that your interest rate will generally be lower than a payday loan.
 When you’re paying your loan back over a certain amount of months or even years, it helps spread the cost of the loan, keeping repayments affordable.

 Responsible lenders will take steps to perform rigorous affordability checks to make sure you have the ability to repay the loan.
 They will consider your total income and outgoings to determine a suitable repayment schedule for your circumstances.

 Sometimes, if you have bad credit, a direct lender may require you to use a guarantor to co-sign the loan agreement.
 However, this is not always the case - you may be eligible to receive an instalment loan for bad credit with no guarantor.

 If you’re interested in a no guarantor loan, you must be able to prove your affordability and show yourself to be a responsible borrower.

 Absolutely.
 Any business that lends money to consumers in the UK must be regulated by the Financial Conduct Authority (FCA).
 Therefore, instalment loan lenders are regulated, and they must adhere to the strict compliance guidelines and practices that the FCA set out.

 As an FCA regulated broker, ThisLender also adheres to compliance and strict industry practice.
 To check if a consumer credit provider is regulated, you can search the Financial Services Register at any time.